Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 ## Complete texts

-### GPT Prompt
+### GPT LLM

-The [GPT Prompt Node](./flow-nodes/other-nodes/gpt-prompt.md) feature enables the creation of relevant content using Generative AI.
+The [GPT LLM Node](./flow-nodes/other-nodes/gpt-llm.md) feature enables the creation of relevant content using Generative AI.
 To use this feature, simply provide a text prompt that guides the AI in continuing the generated text.

 ### GPT Conversation